Updated on November 3, 2022

 What are Crizal Lenses?

-Crizal is an anti-reflective (AR) coating applied to the back, front, or both sides of eyeglass lenses to reduce glare and provide protection against:
+Crizal is an anti-reflective (AR) coating applied to eyeglass lenses’ back or front.
+They reduce glare and protect against:

 • Scratches